Chen-Tianao/my-academic-page/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master's Student of Engineering Science
+role: Master's Student in Engineering Science

 # Organizations/Affiliations to show in About widget
 organizations: